 Here are a few of my videos of my ant colonies.
 I am only just starting to learn how to do this so don’t expect Hollywood standard shows.
 At least not yet! >.<

 Most can be viewed in HD if you select the option at the bottom of the clip.

 Thank you for visiting my website.
 The intention of this website is to tell you about ants; what they do, their nests, the mating cycles of the flying ants, what they eat, what species there are, and even how to keep them as pets.
 I have tried to keep the information contained on this site as clear and concise as possible so that it does not get confusing or boring.
 I am aware that a lot of schools and young children use this site as a reference.

 The site is generally about species found in the UK as they are the ones I have had most experience with, though I am more than happy to answer questions about non-UK ants.

 If you have any questions about ants, or about this website, or you wish to have a more in depth discussion or information about ants then contact me by clicking the Contact Myrm tab on the left side of this page.

-Please do visit his forum and YouTube Channel by clicking on the items to the right and support this awesome friend of mine.
+Please do visit his YouTube Channel by clicking on the icon to the right and support this awesome friend of mine.

 Please come and visit the World of Myrmecology forum where you can speak to other ant enthusiasts and get lots of advice and help about ants.
 Be part of a new growing ant community.
 Click on the icon below.